Together Frankfort - Our History

 Our organization, Together Frankfort, formed on January 6, 2017.
 Several South Frankfort (KY) neighbors and friends, about 16, were planning to get together to go to the National Women's March on Washington & to sister marches.
 We met, shared contact information and our plans for travel and logistics.
 We discussed our reasons for going and the discussion became quite powerful, personal, and profound -- evolving into a passion to take action locally.

 That night, we formed our organization, selected our name, established our next meeting date for debriefing after the march.
-We drafted a letter to Rep. Garland Hale Barr IV, describing our concerns with proposed healthcare changes and invited him to attend the Women's March on Washington to learn more.
+We drafted a letter to Rep. Garland Hale Barr IV (Congressional representative for Frankfort/Franklin County, at that time), describing our concerns with proposed healthcare changes and invited him to attend the Women's March on Washington to learn more.
 On Jan.
 18, 2017, we hand delivered the letter to his staff and issued a press release describing our new organization, our concerns and our actions.

 The Frankfort State Journal ran an article about our invitation to Barr, with quotes from his staff who proclaimed Barr's utmost support for women's concerns.
 He declined our invitation to participate in the national Women's March on Washington.